AdobeDocs/marketo-measure.en/help/marketo-measure-salesforce-reporting/marketo-measure-reports/marketo-measure-reporting-guide.md

 **REMINDER**: It’s crucial to remember to filter for the specific Opportunities you want to include in BAT based reporting, especially when it comes ‘Open Opportunities and Pipeline Revenue’ vs. ‘Deals and Closed Won Revenue’.
 This is typically done via an ‘Opportunity Stage’ filter (the ‘Opportunity Won’ = true/false filter can also be very helpful here).

-**5. ROI (Bizible Discover only)**
+**5. ROI (Marketo Measure Discover only)**

-The Bizible Discover dashboards provide a high-level view of your Marketing Performance using Bizible attribution data.
+The Marketo Measure Discover dashboards provide a high-level view of your Marketing Performance using Marketo Measure attribution data.
 These aggregated dashboards provide key marketing spend and ROI data which is not available in your CRM reporting.
 This pre-built environment allows you to view your marketing performance in alignment with your ROI data allowing you to make actionable decisions in regards to your marketing.

 >[!TIP]
 >
->Whenever you have a question related to ROI, Spend or Cost, Bizible Discover will be the best place for reporting!
+>Whenever you have a question related to ROI, Spend or Cost, Marketo Measure Discover will be the best place for reporting!

-The Bizible Discover dashboards are comprised of Bizible Touchpoint and Bizible Attribution Touchpoints data as well as key CRM data.
-The main difference between CRM reporting and reporting in Bizible Discover is that the touchpoint data in Discover is presented more in an ‘aggregated’ fashion, and summarized by dimension (Marketing Channel, Campaign, etc.) as opposed to individual touchpoint records which can then be summarized.
-Bizible Discover is used to understand at a high level which of your efforts are making the greatest impact on Leads, Opps, Deals and how much revenue should be attributed to them.
+The Marketo Measure Discover dashboards are comprised of Buyer Touchpoint and Buyer Attribution Touchpoints data as well as key CRM data.
+The main difference between CRM reporting and reporting in Marketo Measure Discover is that the touchpoint data in Discover is presented more in an ‘aggregated’ fashion, and summarized by dimension (Marketing Channel, Campaign, etc.) as opposed to individual touchpoint records which can then be summarized.
+Marketo Measure Discover is used to understand at a high level which of your efforts are making the greatest impact on Leads, Opps, Deals and how much revenue should be attributed to them.
 Once we have the attributed revenue calculated via the various attribution models (Full Path is recommended for attributing closed won revenue/bookings), we can then measure it against how much was spent in the same dimension (Marketing Channel, Sub Channel, or Campaign).
 This then gives us the **ROI**.

 >[!TIP]
 >
 >One of the most important things to remember when reporting in Discover is which Data Type you’re using to filter.
-Date Type will dictate which data set Bizible is using in the various tiles.
+Date Type will dictate which data set Marketo Measure is using in the various tiles.

 * **Touchpoint Date**: Displays the related data that had a ‘Touchpoint Date’ in the timeframe specified
 * **Created Date**: Displays the related data that had a ‘Created Date’ in the timeframe specified
 * **Closed Date**: Displays the related data that had a ‘Close Date’ in the timeframe specified

-When reporting on ROI in Bizible Discover, it is recommended to use a ‘Date Type’ = “Touchpoint Date”.
+When reporting on ROI in Marketo Measure Discover, it is recommended to use a ‘Date Type’ = “Touchpoint Date”.
 In order to determine the return of each dollar invested, we need to ensure the revenue is attributed back to the date in which the investment was made.
 ‘Date Type’ = “Touchpoint Date” ensures the reports are structured in this way as opposed to when the Opportunity was created (Create Date) or closed (Closed Date).
 Let’s take a closer look:

-The filters highlighted below are crucial to an ROI focused report in Bizible (most likely, you’ll be setting these filters in the ‘Overview’, ‘CMO’, or ‘ROI’ boards):
+The filters highlighted below are crucial to an ROI focused report in Marketo Measure (most likely, you’ll be setting these filters in the ‘Overview’, ‘CMO’, or ‘ROI’ boards):

 **5.1 | ROI in the ‘Overview’ Board**

 ![](assets/bizible-reporting-guide-4.png)

 The ‘Date’ range not only sets the cohort of touchpoints (by Touchpoint Date) that are receiving attribution, but also it defines the range the ‘Spend’ tile or columns represent.
-Bizible simply looks at the ‘Date’ range to determine how much was spent either in total, or at the Marketing Channel, Sub Channel, or Campaign levels See below:
+Marketo Measure simply looks at the ‘Date’ range to determine how much was spent either in total, or at the Marketing Channel, Sub Channel, or Campaign levels See below:

 ![](assets/bizible-reporting-guide-5.png)

 The screenshot above shows the Marketing Spend data over the past 3 complete months.
 In this example, $12,970 was spent across all channels.
-This number is comprised of the Marketing Spend data Bizible has from integrations with any of your connected ads accounts (Google AdWords, Bing Ads, Facebook Ads, LinkedIn, DoubleClick) and any additional Marketing Spend that has been uploaded within your account, or pulled automatically from a Campaign records in your CRM.
+This number is comprised of the Marketing Spend data Marketo Measure has from integrations with any of your connected ads accounts (Google AdWords, Bing Ads, Facebook Ads, LinkedIn, DoubleClick) and any additional Marketing Spend that has been uploaded within your account, or pulled automatically from a Campaign records in your CRM.
 The example also shows how much closed won ‘Revenue’ can also be attributed to touchpoints that happened during the same date range (green boxes).
 This is how ROI is calculated: revenue attributed to touchpoints that were sourced from investment in the same date range:

 ![](assets/bizible-reporting-guide-6.png)

-**REMINDER**: Bizible defines ‘Revenue’ as closed won Revenue or Bookings and defines ‘Pipeline Revenue’ as _open/potential revenue from open Opportunities_.
+**REMINDER**: Marketo Measure defines ‘Revenue’ as closed won Revenue or Bookings and defines ‘Pipeline Revenue’ as _open/potential revenue from open Opportunities_.

 Another important takeaway from the ROI report above is the ‘Pipeline Revenue’ represented within the red box.
 This means that from the $12,970 USD invested over the past 3 complete months, we’re currently attributing $705,199 of closed won ‘Revenue’ but we’re also attributing $6,905,532 of open, potential revenue (‘Pipeline Revenue) to touchpoints created from the same investment!
 What we would expect to see is a portion of the ‘Pipeline Revenue’ close over time, feeding the ‘Revenue’ number, and thus, the ROI number would increase over time.
 The ‘Spend’ number is fixed because we can’t go back in time to spend more in the last 3 complete months.
 This is the importance of using a ‘Date Type’ of “Touchpoint Date” within any ROI reporting: It defines the amount (**I**)nvested, and ensures the amount of (**R**)evenue attributed is attributed back to the same touchpoints that were sourced from the investment (for every dollar spent, how much was made?).